CloudLabsAI-Azure/hybridworkshop/steps/3_AzSHCIIntegration.md

 ## Task 2: View registration details in the Azure portal ###

-With registration complete, you should take some time to explore the artifacts that are created in Azure, once registration successfully completes.
+Once the registration is complete, you should take some time to explore the artifacts that are created in Azure.

 1. On **HybridHost001**, open the Edge browser and **log into https://portal.azure.com** to check the resources created there.
 In the **search box** at the top of the screen, search for **Resource groups** and then click on **Resource groups**